Rare Biblical Boy Names Are Booming

 More than 2500 Biblical names were tracked in CT’s study, of which only around 800 had ever appeared on the SSA baby names list.
-That’s a huge mine of rare baby names potential, for religious parents — or simply lovers of unique, yet established, names — who are willing to think outside the Biblical box.
+That’s a huge mine of unique baby name potential for religious parents — or simply lovers of unique, yet established, names — who are willing to think outside the Biblical box.

-We can’t see Nebuchadnezzar or Mahershalalhashbaz gaining ground any time soon (sorry, Mr Ali), but we’ve taken a look at the names swimming just below the Top 1000, as well as those popular here on Nameberry, to highlight twenty of the coolest rare Biblical boy names right now.
+We can’t see Nebuchadnezzar or Mahershalalhashbaz gaining ground any time soon (sorry, Mr Ali!)
+But we’ve taken a look at the Biblical names swimming just below the current Top 1000, the fastest-rising boy names, as well as those popular here on Nameberry, to highlight twenty of the coolest rare Biblical boy names right now.

 Cool Biblical Boy Names Below the Top 1000